newrelic-experimental/nr1-sql-plans/README.md

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## License
-Cards for Observability is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+SQL Query Plans is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-Cards for Observability also uses source code from third-party libraries.
+SQL Query Plans also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices](THIRD_PARTY_NOTICES.md) document.